H.C. Wainwright lifts Ardelyx Inc. [ARDX] price estimate. Who else is bullish?

-Ardelyx Inc. [NASDAQ: ARDX] surged by $0.14 during the normal trading session on Monday and reaching a high of $4.78 during the day while it closed the day at $4.73.
+Ardelyx Inc. [NASDAQ: ARDX] plunged by -$0.11 during the normal trading session on Friday and reaching a high of $4.70 during the day while it closed the day at $4.55.
 The company report on September 11, 2023 at 8:00 AM that Ardelyx Showcased Encouraging Data on Treatment Satisfaction and Efficacy of IBSRELA® (tenapanor) for IBS-C at GHAPP 2023.

 “IBS-C can be incredibly challenging to manage and can significantly disrupt the quality of life for many patients who experience multiple symptoms, including abdominal pain, bloating and discomfort.
 There is a growing body of data that continues to expand our understanding of IBSRELA and how it works to provide symptomatic relief.
 These data provide additional evidence of IBSRELA’s safety and efficacy, bringing much needed relief to those living with IBS-C,” said Laura Williams, MD, MPH, chief medical officer of Ardelyx.
 “The data presented at GHAPP demonstrate that people with IBS-C are experiencing significant improvements in abdominal symptom scores when treated with IBSRELA and that efficacy and durability are consistent across a diverse group of patients.
 These symptomatic improvements are also manifested in patient reported outcomes of treatment satisfaction.”.